 The ESA team sampled 12 locations across San Diego Bay, selecting sites to facilitate comparisons across the environmental variables listed above.
 Following the methods established by Howard et al. (2018) and Short and Duarte (2001), each site was analyzed for biomass carbon, sediment carbon, and eelgrass productivity.
-The results of the sampling and laboratory analysis show that, in total, San Diego Bay's eelgrass habitats store around 1,706,000 tonnes of CO2 equivalent currently.
-This is comparable to over four years' worth of emissions from Port operations (Port of San Diego 2013).
+The results of the sampling and laboratory analysis show that, in total, San Diego Bay's eelgrass habitats store around 170,600 tonnes of CO2 equivalent currently.
+This is comparable to just under half a years' worth of emissions from Port operations (Port of San Diego 2013).
 Continuing to manage these habitats will be important to maintaining blue carbon storage in San Diego Bay.